DFE-Digital/bat-design-history/app/posts/support-for-publish/2023-03-24-adding-and-editing-organisations.md

 #### Provider name

+‘Provider name’ is required.
+If the user does not enter a provider name, we show the error message:

 > Enter a provider name

-We do not test for special characters
+We do not prevent special characters.

 #### Provider code

-Required
+‘Provider code’ is required.
+If the user does not enter a provider code, we show the error message:

 > Enter a provider code

-Unique
+Provider codes must be unique.
+If the user does not enter a unique provider code, we show the error message:

 > UNIQUE MESSAGE

-Valid format
+Provider codes must be:

 - 3 characters
-- Alphanumeric
+- alphanumeric

+If the user does not enter a valid format, we show the error message:

 > Enter a valid provider code

 #### UKPRN

-Required
+UKPRN is required.
+If the user does not enter a UKPRN, we show the error message:

 > Enter a UK provider reference number (UKPRN)

-Valid format

-- 8 digits starting with 1
+A UKPRN is eight digits starting with 1.
+If the user does not enter a valid format, we show the error message:

 > Enter a valid UK provider reference number (UKPRN)

 We do not test for uniqueness because multiple providers can have the same number.

-For example, if there is one registered organisation with two marketing names - WLTTA has primary and secondary providers in our system
+For example, one organisation may be registered in Publish twice, once for primary courses and once for secondary courses.
+Whilst we prefer that providers do not do this, we can’t ensure the UKPRN is unique until we have reconciled the duplicate organisations.

 #### Accredited provider

-Required
+‘Is the organisation an accredited body?’ is a required question.
+If the user does not answer the question, we show the error message:

 > Select if the organisation is an accredited provider

 ##### Accredited provider ID

-Required, if the organisation is an accredited provider
+Users must enter an ‘Accredited provider ID’ if the organisation is an accredited provider.
+If the user does not enter an accredited provider ID, we show the error message:

 > Enter an accredited provider ID

-Valid format
+Accredited provider IDs have a specific format:

-- 4 digits number
+- 4 digit number
-- Starts with 1 - if a higher education institution (HEI)
+- starts with 1 - if a higher education institution (HEI)
-- Starts with 5 - if school-centred initial teacher training (SCITT)
+- starts with 5 - if school-centred initial teacher training (SCITT)

+If the user does not enter a valid format, we show the error message:

 > Enter a valid accredited provider ID

-We do not validate if the name is correct for a given provider as the provider name is a marketing name
+We do not validate if the name is correct for a given provider as we allow the provider to use a marketing name in Find postgraduate teacher training (Find).

 #### Provider type

-Required
+Provider type is required.
+If the user does not answer the question, we show the error message:

 > Select a provider type

+If the user has answered ‘yes’ to ‘Is the organisation an accredited body?’, and

-Schools can’t be accredited providers
+ ‘Schools can’t be accredited providers.

 > Accredited provider cannot be a school